astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Deployment.md

 - The back-end should spin up, and in a browser you can go to http://localhost:5000 and should see the back-end swagger page **OR**
 - Open the project solution in Visual studio 2019
-    - Select `Portal` from run dropdown menu and click the run button
+    - Select 'Portal' from run dropdown menu and click the run button
     - http://localhost:5000 will open in your default browser

 #### &emsp;Front-end: